LeenMachine/github-actions-ephemeral-runners-c4/Decision Records/team-topologies.md

 #### Developer Testimonials

 > "This is the first internal platform I've actually *wanted* to use.
 The team really gets us."
-> — Senior Engineer, Data Platform Team
+> — Staff Engineer, Data Platform Team

 > "The warm start pools changed my life.
 I used to wait 2 minutes for every test run.
 Now it's instant."
-> — Staff Engineer, Core Services
+> — Senior Staff Engineer, Integration Services

 > "Platform team actually listens to feedback and acts on it.
 Every quarter I see my suggestions implemented."
-> — Engineering Manager, ML Team
+> — Engineering Manager, Platform Services Team

 #### Organizational Impact